mlads-bot/tutorial/tutorials/dotnet/hello-world/README.md

 services.AddTransient<IBot, EchoBot>();
 ```

-### 5. Create BotController.cs
+### 5. Create a Bot Controller

 The bot controller routes HTTP requests to your bot's logic.

-Create a file at [Controllers/BotController.cs](./Controllers/BotController.cs) with the following content:
+Create a file at `Controllers/BotController.cs` with the following content:

 ```csharp
 using System.Threading.Tasks;